Marcia Claesson is a freelance writer of fiction and nonfiction, a homeschooler, and a mother of two.

 - It's not a book.
-For the most part this isn't a problem, but you can't "thumb through" a Kindle, and in some ways it's harder to do research.
-Although the search feature can make it easier in some ways.
+For the most part this isn't a problem, but you can't "thumb through" a Kindle, and in some ways it's harder to do research (although the search feature can also make it easier in some ways).

 - You can't read it in the tub.

-- Photos are only black and white at this point.
+- Images are only black-and-white at this point.

 - It's harder to lend books to people.
-They are developing a feature where you can give a copy to someone for two weeks, while that book is absent from your Kindle.
+They are developing a feature where you can "loan" an e-copy to someone for two weeks (removing that book temporarily from your Kindle).
 I guess that has the advantage of getting the book back after you lend it out, but it's still not the same.
-For a family it's a lot easier to just keep a book on the shelf and everyone can read it when they want instead of wondering whose Kindle has the book now.
+For a family, it's a lot easier to just keep a book on the shelf so everyone can read it whenever they want instead of wondering whose Kindle has the book now.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 I like Kindle because it does not emit light

 Lmao I am posting this from a Kindle Paperwhite